More like this

 It also shows how much the FTSE can change over a relatively short timeframe and so for investments which broadly follow the value of the FTSE on a daily basis, the start and end value can have a huge impact on our overall returns.

-If you are fortunate enough to go in at or about the lowest point then you are potentially in good shape.
+If you are fortunate enough to go in at or about the lowest point, then you are potentially in good shape.
 However, you still need to make the right call as to when to come out of the market, a seemingly difficult task that will often fly in the face of investor emotion.
-Certainly getting both of these right based on anything other than chance would appear to be impossible.
+Certainly, getting both of these rights based on anything other than chance would appear impossible.

 Defined Return, Defined Risk